almahoozi/clip/README.md

 # Future Plans

-- Implement the configure a maximum number of entries in the clipboard history.
+- Configure a maximum number of entries in the clipboard history.
 - Implementing a TTL for entries, so they get removed after a certain time.
 - Implementing a size limit for the clipboard history, removing the oldest entries when the limit is reached.